Benefits of the Choral Window

 Washington is a proud member of the Arizona Music Educators Association (AMEA), former ACDA Western Division Chair board member (WDACDA), and currently serves as the Repertoire and Resource Chair for Children’s Choirs & Community Youth for the Arizona American Choral Directors Association (AzACDA).
 Herbert resides in Phoenix with his beautiful wife, Yadira, and their sons Elian and Yadian.

 Christina Swanson-Hall, Co-Founder, is the choir director at Millennium High School in Goodyear, Arizona.
-She conducts five choirs, class guitar, and developed the first class piano curriculum of the AFUHSD district in the Fall of 2020.
-Christina also serves as the Western Region ACDA Youth R&R Coordinator.
+She also teaches class guitar and developed the first class piano curriculum for the AFUHSD district in the Fall of 2020.
+Christina serves as the Youth Repertoire & Resources Coordinator for ACDA Western.

-Prior to her position, she graduated from Northern Arizona University in May 2019 with a Bachelor’s in Choral Music Education.
-While at NAU, she performed with Shrine of the Ages Choir, High Altitude, the Harter Memorial Handbell Choir, Women’s Chorale, and served as a student conductor for University Singers.
+Prior to her position, she received her Bachelor of Arts in Choral Music Education at Northern Arizona University.
+While at NAU, she performed with the internationally-recognized Shrine of the Ages Choir and jazz choir, High Altitude.
 Concurrently, she was a Conducting Associate for the Audivi Vocem Conductor’s Choir in 2017 and directed the Living Christ Lutheran Church Choir in Flagstaff for three years.
 LCLCC was invited to sing at Carnegie Hall and performed there in December 2019.

-Vocally, she trained with Dr. Judith Cloud and performed as a backup singer for Josh Groban in the Fall of 2018 and Sarah Brightman in the Spring of 2019.
-An active member of NAfME, and ACDA, she frequently attends state, regional, and national conferences.
+Vocally, Christina trained with Dr. Judith Cloud and performed as a backup singer for Josh Groban in the Fall of 2018 and Sarah Brightman in the Spring of 2019.
+An active member of ACDA, AMEA, and NAfME, she frequently attends state, regional, and national conferences.
 Christina and her husband, Seth, reside in the Glendale area.

 “Every one of us has experienced entering into a special world.
 Time and space seem to be revived and readapted.
 We seem to breathe a new and special air.
 We may enter this world in varying degrees of intensity, but we know when we have experienced it.
 Oh, that it would last longer – that it would happen more often.
 It seems an unidentifiable part of us becomes reality.
 We become aware of a part of us that easily could go unnoticed – yes, even unaware of its existence.
 What has been the vehicle for this experience?
 The arts – and most specifically music – a musical experience!” – Weston Noble